JuliaStats/StatsBase.jl/docs/src/transformations.md

-The **standard score** is the signed number of standard deviations by which the value of an observation or data point is above the mean value of what is being observed or measured.s
+The **standard score** is the signed number of standard deviations by which the value of an observation or data point is above the mean value of what is being observed or measured.

 Standardization can be performed using `fit(ZScoreTransform, ...)`.